mohamedi01/ee109/Final-Project/docs/submissions/Final_Report.md

 - End-to-end tests use Word Error Rate (WER) for ASR accuracy.

 The Python pipeline integrated seamlessly with Whisper and a lightweight NLP summarizer.
 This allowed us to test the full speech-to-summary path and measure accuracy and latency at each step.

+All Python code for the project can be found in the `src/` or `tests/` directory of the repository.

+### Evolution of the Software Reference: From `mel.py` to `mel_gold.py`

+#### Initial Approach: Monolithic Pipeline in `mel.py`

+Our first implementation of the DSP pipeline was in a single Python script, `mel.py`.
+This script encapsulated the entire log-Mel spectrogram computation—from raw audio loading through quantization, STFT, power spectrum, Mel filtering, log compression, and Whisper scaling—in a single, linear function.
+The primary goal at this stage was to quickly validate the end-to-end pipeline and ensure that our software output matched Whisper's expectations.

+- **Testing Structure:**
+  - We wrote basic tests that compared the final log-Mel spectrogram output to reference outputs.
+  - The focus was on end-to-end correctness, not on the behavior of individual stages.
+  - This approach was sufficient for initial validation, but it had limitations:
+    - **Debugging:** If a mismatch occurred, it was difficult to isolate which stage was responsible.
+    - **Hardware Validation:** As we began developing hardware kernels for each DSP stage, we needed a way to compare intermediate outputs, not just the final result.

+#### Need for Modularization

+As hardware development progressed, it became clear that a monolithic software pipeline was insufficient for rigorous validation.
+Each hardware kernel (Quantize, STFT, Power Spectrum, Mel Filterbank, Log Compression, Whisper Scale) needed to be tested in isolation against a software "golden" reference.
+This required the ability to run and compare each stage independently.

+- **Motivation:**
+  - **Isolated Testing:** To verify the correctness of each hardware kernel, we needed to generate reference outputs for every intermediate stage.
+  - **Debugging:** Modular functions made it easier to pinpoint and fix discrepancies.
+  - **Reusability:** Modular code could be reused in unit tests and for generating test vectors for hardware simulation.

+#### Refactoring: Creation of `mel_gold.py`

+To address these needs, we refactored the pipeline into a new, modular script: `mel_gold.py`.

+- **Design:**
+  - Each DSP stage was implemented as a standalone function (e.g., `quantize_int16`, `compute_stft`, `compute_power_spectrum`, `apply_mel_filterbank`, `whisper_scale`).
+  - Functions were designed to accept and return NumPy arrays or PyTorch tensors, making them easy to compose and test.
+  - The script could be run end-to-end or stage-by-stage, enabling flexible testing.

+- **Testing Structure:**
+  - We built a Python testing framework (see `tests/test_pipeline/`) that:
+    - Runs each stage independently.
+    - Compares hardware kernel outputs to the corresponding software reference using tight numerical tolerances.
+    - Provides detailed error messages and visualizations for debugging.
+  - This modular approach enabled us to:
+    - Validate each hardware kernel in isolation.
+    - Rapidly iterate on hardware designs, knowing that any mismatch could be traced to a specific stage.

+#### Impact

+- **Debugging Efficiency:**
+  Modularization dramatically reduced debugging time.
+When a hardware kernel failed a test, we could immediately compare its output to the software reference for that stage, rather than sifting through the entire pipeline.
+- **Hardware-Software Co-Design:**
+  The modular software reference became the "golden" standard for hardware development.
+Each hardware kernel was developed and validated against its corresponding Python function, ensuring correctness at every step.

+**In summary:**
+Our transition from a monolithic script (`mel.py`) to a modular, function-based reference (`mel_gold.py`) was crucial for robust hardware validation.
+This modularization enabled precise, stage-by-stage testing, streamlined debugging, and ensured that each hardware kernel could be rigorously compared to a trusted software "golden" output.

 ---